8 Appointment Setting Tips That Fill Your Lot

 7. Track Every Touchpoint in Your CRM

 If it is not logged, it did not happen.
 Every call attempt, every Messenger reply, every email open needs to live in your CRM so the next agent who picks up the lead knows exactly where things stand.
 Dealerships that skip this step repeat outreach, annoy prospects, and waste BDC time.
-Run a daily morning review of all active leads and flag any that have gone 48 hours without a response.

 8. Use Your Facebook Event Data to Prioritize Leads